Choline During Pregnancy & Postpartum (with 3 easy high choline recipes)

 choline in pregnancy and postpartum

 Becoming pregnant, carrying, birthing, and feeding a baby are some of the most intense biological seasons a body can go through.
 Nutrient needs shift and one that often gets less attention than it deserves is choline in pregnancy and postpartum.
 This blog will walk through what choline does (why you need it), where you can get it naturally, how much is recommended, and when supplementing might be helpful.
-There is also a 20% off discount code below for our favorite choline supplement!
+There is also a 20% off discount code below for our favorite choline supplement along with 3 simple recipes that are high in choline.

 What is Choline & Why It’s Essential